Wildhoney/Formv/README.md

 ```

 > Note that the custom validation messages are **only** applicable to front-end validation &ndash; when you feed API validation messages back into Formv the wording of the messages is the responsibility of the back-end.
 At the very least messages should be corrected using front-end find and replace if the back-end cannot be changed.

+## Disabling Default Behaviours

+By default Formv disables the form when it's being submitted, which includes the buttons you attach to your form which can be styled with the `:disabled` pseudo-class &ndash; you can disable this by adding `noDisable` to the `Form`.
+Likewise with the scrolling to the highest invalid element &ndash; that functionality can be disabled by adding `noScroll` to `Form`.